 Taking control of a gummy, you’ll have to duke it out to the death using a variety of weapons as well as your bare candy fists.

 There are also a host of unlockable cosmetics, several different game modes, and multiplayer support for up to 8 players online or locally.

 Platforms: Windows, PS4, Xbox One, Switch, Linux, Mac

 Our final recommendation for wrestling fans is the indie classic Gang Beasts, in which colorfully clumsy contestants partake in a series of physics-driven showdowns.

 Like A Gummy’s Life, the game functions as a casual beat ‘em up where you and your friends can punch, kick, and launch each other across unique stages.

 One level is set in an actual wrestling ring, with other options including a Ferris wheel, construction scaffolding, a subway station, and more.

-Even though the controls can feel unpredictable, the character customization is pretty cool and the random hazards helps shake things up match to match.
+Even though the controls can feel erratic, the character customization is quite cool and the random hazards helps shake things up match to match.